laminas/laminas-session/doc/book/zend.session.config.md

 # Session Config

-Zend Framework comes with a standard set of config classes which are ready for you to use.
-Config handles setting various configuration such as where a cookie lives, lifetime, including several bits to configure ext/session when using `Zend\Session\Config\SessionConfig`.
+Laminas comes with a standard set of config classes which are ready for you to use.
+Config handles setting various configuration such as where a cookie lives, lifetime, including several bits to configure ext/session when using `Laminas\Session\Config\SessionConfig`.

 orphan

 ## Standard Config

-`Zend\Session\Config\StandardConfig` provides you a basic interface for implementing sessions when *not* leveraging ext/session.
+`Laminas\Session\Config\StandardConfig` provides you a basic interface for implementing sessions when *not* leveraging ext/session.
 This is utilized more for specialized cases such as when you might have session management done by another system.

 ### Basic Configuration Options

-The following configuration options are defined by `Zend\Session\Config\StandardConfig`.
+The following configuration options are defined by `Laminas\Session\Config\StandardConfig`.

 <table>
 <colgroup>